RoseauTechnologies/Roseau_Load_Flow/doc/usage/Extras.md

 ## Constants

-{mod}`roseau.load_flow.utils.constants` contains some common constants like the resistivity and permeability of common conductor types in addition to other useful constants.
+{mod}`roseau.load_flow.utils.constants` contains some common constants like the resistivity and permeability of common materials in addition to other useful constants.
 Please refer to the module documentation for more details.

-An enumeration of available conductor types can be found in the {mod}`roseau.load_flow.utils.types` module.
+An enumeration of available materials can be found in the {mod}`roseau.load_flow.utils.types` module.

 ## Voltage unbalance